KWolley/CSPB4502_DreamTeam/README.md

 8) What kind of language/words are used to describe UFOs?
 9) Do multiple UFO sightings within the same area happen frequently or infrequently?
 If they are frequent, what's the average time lapsed between each sighting.
 10) How did the proximity of an election affect the frequency of UFO sightings across the US?
+11) In states that vote Republican are there more or less UFO sightings?

+TOP 3
+1) How does term number effect the number of UFO sightings?
+Is this also dependent on the political party?
+2) Are UFO sightings increasing over time?
+3) If UFO sightings do increase over time, how is that correlated with the turn out rate for elections?
+4) In states that vote Republican are there more or less UFO sightings?

 ## Prior Work:
 We have downloaded our data and selected the best UFO sightings and US election results dataset with the most data points and cleanest data.
 We've aso looked into attributes to merge on (zip code vs. US States) and we believe that merging on US States will be appropriate.
 We've also started thinking about other ways to clean and prepare the data for analysis.
 ## Datasets: